imix8/cu_gl_sph/README.md

 make run
 ```

----

-## Controls

-- GUI: Use the setup window to configure particle count and time step.
-- Camera: Left Click + Drag to rotate.
-Scroll to zoom.
-- Simulation: Click START to begin physics.
-Click STOP/RESET to re-configure.

-## Building and working on PACE-ICE
+## Building and working with CUDA-OpenGL Interop on PACE-ICE
 Before provisioning yourself a desktop on PACE-ICE, make sure the "Hardware (GPU) Rendering" option is selected.
 Also make sure that you are requesting a desktop with access to the GPU.
 Once you have access to the GUI, open the terminal
 and run the following commands: